By Melinda Maryniuk, MEd, RD, CDCES

-- Strength or Resistance training helps prevent against that natural loss of muscle that occurs with aging.
+- Strength or resistance training helps prevent against the natural loss of muscle that occurs with aging.
 This is called “sarcopenia” and it can be prevented.
 Strengthening and building muscles also helps with weight loss, as muscles burn more calories both during the time of exercising as well as for a period of time after.

-- Balance exercises can help you feel steadier on your feet an prevent falls.
-As we age, systems that help us maintain balance (our vision, inner ear, and leg muscles and joints) tend to break down.
-Doing a few simple balance exercises such as standing on one leg at a time, can help prevent and reverse this.
+- Balance exercises help you feel more steady on your feet and prevent falls.
+As we age, systems that help us maintain balance (our vision, inner ear, leg muscles and joints) tend to break down.
+Doing a few simple balance exercises, such as standing on one leg at a time, can help prevent and reverse this.

 - Tip: When you start a balance exercise, such as standing on one leg, have a chair or a wall nearby to hold if you need it.

 Keep in mind we have over 600 different muscles in our bodies.
-If we don’t use them – we’ll lose them (or at least, they won’t function nearly as well as they can!)
+If we don’t use them, we’ll lose them (or at least, they won’t function nearly as well as they can!).
 Look at this list of suggested ways you can increase each of the following types of exercises in your daily routine.
-Set small, realistic goals, choosing just one idea to start.
-Also, think about joining a class, such as yoga or water aerobics, that combines many of these exercise elements.
+Set small, realistic goals – choosing just one idea to start.
+Also, think about joining an exercise class, such as yoga or water aerobics, that combines many of these exercise elements.

-· If you travel, pack your resistance band and you’ll have your own portable gym!
+- If you travel, pack your resistance bands and you’ll have your own portable gym!

-· Practice taking a few step heel-to-toe with your eyes opened, then eyes closed.
+- Practice taking a few steps heel-to-toe with your eyes opened, then eyes closed.
 Be near a wall (or a friend) if you wobble!